Historic microlensing events in the euclid Galactic Bulge Survey: Historic microlensing events in EGBS

 The EGBS frames come with WCS astrometry for a precise reconstruction of the field coordinates.
 This allows us to easily check the presence of each of the past microlensing events discovered from the ground in the footprint of the EGBS.
 In the public repository \repository \; we have provided a script that returns the file names and the corresponding pixel coordinates in which an event in given astronomical coordinates appears.

-Using this tool, we have selected the historic events imaged by \euclid among all ground surveys, collecting 8081 independent events.
+Using this tool, we have selected the historic events imaged by \euclid among all ground surveys, collecting {\bf 7801} independent events.
 They are shown in Fig. \ref{Fig fields} along with the EGBS fields.
 The decrease of events on the western side due to the increase of dust extinction as we approach the Galactic center is clearly visible.
 Within these events, we find 51 published planetary events, highlighted in red in the figure.
 These obviously constitute the targets of highest interest for the exoplanet community and will receive priority for the identification of the lenses.
-Among the most interesting events, we may mention OGLE-2006-BLG-109, the first multiplanetary event \citep{Gaudi2008,Bennett2010}, MOA-2011-BLG-293, for which the lens has already been detected by Keck and is a candidate planet in the habitable zone \citep{Batista2014}, OGLE-2005-BLG-390, a system with an icy 5.5 Earth-masses planet \citep{Beaulieu2006}, the Earth-mass planet OGLE-2016-BLG-1195b \citep{Bond2017,Shvartzvald2017,Vandorou2025}, OGLE-2017-BLG-0173, a planet in a ``Hollywood'' event \cite{Hwang2018}, the multiplanetary system OGLE-2018-BLG-1011 \citep{Han2019}, OGLE-2013-BLG-0341, a planet in a binary system \citep{Gould2014}, OGLE-2015-BLG-0966, OGLE-2018-BLG-0596 and OGLE-2017-BLG-0406, also observed by {\it Spitzer} \citep{Street2016,Jung2019,Hirao2020}, OGLE-2011-BLG-0462, the first isolated black hole discovered by microlensing \citep{Sahu2022,Lam2022}, the free-floating planet candidates KMT-2019-BLG-2073 \citep{Kim2021} and OGLE-2017-BLG-0560 \citep{Mroz2019}.
+Among the most interesting events, we may mention OGLE-2006-BLG-109, the first multiplanetary event \citep{Gaudi2008,Bennett2010}, MOA-2011-BLG-293, with a possible lens detection by Keck that may lead to a candidate planet in the habitable zone awaiting further confirmation \citep{Batista2014}, OGLE-2005-BLG-390, a system with an icy 5.5 Earth-masses planet \citep{Beaulieu2006}, the Earth-mass planet OGLE-2016-BLG-1195b \citep{Bond2017,Shvartzvald2017,Vandorou2025}, OGLE-2017-BLG-0173, a planet in a ``Hollywood'' { (large source size)} event \cite{Hwang2018}, the multiplanetary system OGLE-2018-BLG-1011 \citep{Han2019}, OGLE-2013-BLG-0341, a planet in a binary system \citep{Gould2014}, OGLE-2015-BLG-0966, OGLE-2018-BLG-0596 and OGLE-2017-BLG-0406, also observed by {\it Spitzer} \citep{Street2016,Jung2019,Hirao2020}, OGLE-2011-BLG-0462, the first isolated black hole discovered by microlensing \citep{Sahu2022,Lam2022}, the free-floating planet candidates KMT-2019-BLG-2073 \citep{Kim2021} and OGLE-2017-BLG-0560 \citep{Mroz2019}.

 Fig. \ref{Fig surveys} contains an overview of the events in EGBS divided by surveys.
 Some of the events have been observed by more than one survey.
 In this case, all the data are included in the re-analysis of Sect. \ref{Sec re-modeling}.
 Fig. \ref{Fig years} shows the distribution of events per year of discovery.
 We note that a first boost in the number of events came in 2011 with the onset of OGLE-IV and another boost in 2015 is due to the start of the KMTNet project.
 The interruption in 2020 due to the Covid pandemic is also evident.